rcardona-os/ocpv-hcp/README.md

 $ sudo mv hcp /usr/local/bin/.
 ```

-Note: If you download the CLI on a Mac computer, you might see a warning about the hcp binary file.
+💡 If you download the CLI on a Mac computer, you might see a warning about the hcp binary file.
 You need to adjust your security settings to allow the binary file to be run.

 ##### 1.6 - Verification (platform: aws, kubevirt, etc)
 ```bash